UWC Procedures

 3.3 Confidentiality and honesty

-Parties to a formal proceeding under these procedures are not restricted in their ability to discuss the allegations under investigation, the fact that a complaint has been filed, or Yale’s handling of the complaint.
+Subject to the following rules pertaining to Confidential Documents, and the university’s prohibition on retaliation, as described in Policy 9000, parties to a formal proceeding under these procedures are not restricted in their ability to discuss the allegations under investigation, the fact that a complaint has been filed, or Yale’s handling of the complaint, including for the purposes of obtaining and presenting evidence, consulting with family members, confidential resources, or advisors, or otherwise preparing for or participating in the process.
 However, all documents that are prepared specifically for use in a formal proceeding (“Confidential Documents”) must be held in strict confidence.

 Parties may not disclose Confidential Documents to anyone other than their advisors in the formal proceeding, family members, and attorneys, and they must inform these recipients that Confidential Documents are strictly confidential and may not be further disclosed.
 No member of the Yale community may publish Confidential Documents, no matter how the documents are acquired.
 Disciplinary action may be taken against any member of the Yale community who discloses or publishes a Confidential Document in violation of these procedures or who is responsible for the improper disclosure or publication of such documents by others.
 The Provost’s Statement on the Confidentiality of Sexual Misconduct Documents elaborates on these confidentiality obligations.